-The serving size is automatically set at 4 ounces, but can be changed by tapping BEVERAGE to select 8 or 12 ounces.
+On model JVM1430 only, the serving size is automatically set at 4 ounces, but can be changed by tapping BEVERAGE to select 8 or 12 ounces.

 Drinks heated with the Beverage feature may be very hot.
 Remove the container with care.